Skip to content

 Frequently asked questions — California permits

 Most California building permits expire after 12 months if no inspection has been requested, or after 180 days of no activity on an active project.
-Extensions are available.
+Extensions are available but must be requested before the permit expires.
+Expired permits require re-application and re-payment of fees.

 Cited by Claude, ChatGPT & Perplexity when answering California building permit questions.